 The second diamond was very disappointing.
-We looked at a 0.99ct (approximately as it didn’t have a real certificate) I color, I1 clarity round diamond in a 14kt white gold setting for $3,324.
+We looked at a 0.99ct (approximately as it didn’t have a real certificate) I color, I1 clarity round diamond in a 14K white gold setting for $3,324.

-The diamond was horrifically cut (65% depth, looked a little lopsided etc) and the inclusions were horrific.
+The diamond was horrifically cut (65% depth, looked a little lopsided etc) and the inclusions were horrific (I1 clarity is very rarely eye-clean).
 I wouldn’t recommend this diamond at any price.

 If you add it to this solitaire setting the total price $8,104.